vignkri/vignkri.github.io/_posts/2015-01-25-starting-my-master-thesis.md

 ##How is it going until now and how will it go?

 It has been a decent start but there is a long way to go.
 I'll try to describe my thoughts and actions over the course of the thesis here.
-It is going to be a nice little journal chronicling my trip through the timeline of the thesis.
-Most of my work is going to be right now is concentrating on getting data for my thesis.
-The focus right now is to get data regarding the garbage composition.
-Once I get the required data, I'll get right into getting a bit more detailed about the work regarding the thesis especially with the model of the system and getting it right.
-That would be in a one/two weeks in the maximum.

-I'll keep this as a live series until I finish my thesis.
-It is my understanding that I am going to have some fun during the course of this thesis and hope to share what I learn here.
+This would be a series of posts chronicling my trip on the river of my thesis.
+I don't know where I am going except that I have a faint idea of what would be waiting for me.
+So, it just feels prudent to put my experiences with my thesis up here in order to have a written record.
+You can definitely expect future updates with regards to my thesis.
+Thanks for reading!